Treatment for Diabetic Eye Disease in West Central Ohio

 Can I prevent Diabetic Retinopathy?

-You may be able to prevent Diabetic Retinopathy by controlling your blood pressure through a healthy diet, exercise and medication on the advice of your physician.
+You may be able to prevent Diabetic Retinopathy by controlling your blood pressure through a healthy diet, exercise and medication on the advice of your physician4.
 Regular eye exams are important even if your blood pressure is controlled.

 Contact Valley Eye Institute